Who we are

 FAR funds, or contributes funds to, research programmes, often in collaboration with government funded organisations or Universities.
 Involvement in specific research programmes is driven by the interests of the New Zealand growers.
 Levy funds are also used to secure additional Government funding through programmes such as the Sustainable Farming Fund.
 Research trial results are communicated through on-farm events, workshops, conferences, publications and the FAR website.

 Levies are collected from, wheat, barley, oats, maize, pulses, herbage seeds, brassicas, borage, vegetable seeds and cereal silage.
-In 2014, FAR took over responsibility for the investment of Potatoes NZ levy funds in Research and Development to deliver outcomes that will benefit New Zealand potato growers.

 If you grow any of these crops and would like to receive research updates, event invitations and other industry notifications, please contact us with your details.

 An Arable Commodity Levy is collected at the first point of sale for all grain and seed, with the exception of maize which is collected on the seed purchased.

 - Herbage and amenity seed: 0.9% of sale value.

 - All other grain and seed crops (cereals, pulses etc.): 0.9% of sale value.

 - Open pollinated vegetable seed crops: 0.9% of sale value.

 - Hybrid vegetable seed crops: 0.6% of sale value.
 Onion seed crops will be zero rated.

 - FAR also receives funds from research grants, co-operative research and information sales.